aces/Loris/docs/API/InstrumentFormat.md

                        This is done instead of simply adding the option to Values to ensure consistency with other PageElement types such as date or text.
+                       If it is a string it is interpreted as LorisScript and evaluated.
                        Default: true.